PatrasSergiu/digital-music-library/README.md

 - [Contact](#contact)

 ## About the Project
-The Music Collection Web App is a dynamic web application that allows users to manage their music collection efficiently.
-Users can add, edit, and delete albums and artists, view detailed information about their music, and much more.
+The Music Collection Web App is a dynamic web application that allows users to manage their music collection.
+Users can add, edit, and delete artist and albums, open a detailed view detailed view about their favourite albums and more.

 ### Built With
 - **Frontend**: React, Material-UI